JeroenMBooij/Django-Docker-Skeleton/README.md

   <li>Docker installed</li>
 </ul>
 <p>2.
 Run docker-compose up -d --build</p>
 <p>3.
-Go to http://localhost:7000/ to view your Django application <br/> (https not supported we expect you to use a proxyserver with a loadbalancer in production anyway)</p>
+Go to http://localhost:7000/ to view your Django application <br/> (https is not supported we expect you to use a proxyserver with a loadbalancer in production anyway)</p>
 <p>3.1 this api supports swagger & redoc (http://localhost:7000/api/redoc/)</p>
 <p>4.
 Start developing</p>